 I'll guide you into a state of deep relaxation using breathing and a progressive induction, essentially directing your attention inward and allowing the body to become very calm.
 Most people describe it as feeling heavy, warm and very relaxed.
 Some describe it as similar to that drowsy state just before sleep.
 You're aware of what's being said.
 You can hear me clearly.
 If something didn't feel right you could open your eyes and stop at any moment.

 Once you're in that state, the therapeutic work begins.
-Depending on what we've discussed, I might use direct suggestion (introducing new associations and responses at the subconscious level), regression (exploring the origin of the anxiety pattern), or visualisation and imagery.
+Depending on what we've discussed, I might use direct suggestion, visualisation, imagery, or careful exploration of where the pattern seems to have started.
 The specifics depend entirely on you and what's driving your anxiety.

-After the session (typically 60–90 minutes) most people feel very relaxed, sometimes a little spacey for a few minutes.
+After the session, typically 60 to 90 minutes, most people feel very relaxed, sometimes a little spacey for a few minutes.
 Some people notice something has already shifted.
-Others notice changes over the following few days as the subconscious processes the session.
+Others notice changes over the following few days as the work settles.
 Both are completely normal.

 How Quickly Will I Notice a Difference?

 Honestly, this varies.
-And anyone who promises you a single session cure for anxiety without knowing anything about you is being optimistic on your behalf.
+Anyone who promises a single-session answer for anxiety without knowing anything about you is being optimistic on your behalf.

-What I can say, from working with clients across Rugby, Coventry and the wider Midlands over many years, is that most people notice something within the first 1–3 sessions.
-Not always a dramatic shift.
-Sometimes it's more that a situation which would previously have sent the anxiety spiking feels a bit less sharp.
+What I can say, from working with clients across Rugby, Coventry and the wider Midlands, is that many people notice something within the first 1 to 3 sessions.
+Not always a big shift.
+Sometimes it is more that a situation which would previously have sent the anxiety spiking feels a bit less sharp.
 Or the recovery time after an anxious episode is shorter.
 Or the intrusive thoughts lose some of their grip.

-For most people dealing with anxiety, I'd suggest planning for 4–6 sessions as a starting point.
+For most people dealing with anxiety, I would suggest planning for 4 to 6 sessions as a starting point.
 Some people need fewer.
 Some benefit from more.
 We assess this as we go.
-I'm not going to pad out your sessions unnecessarily, and I'll tell you honestly when I think we've done the core work.
+I am not going to pad out your sessions unnecessarily, and I will tell you honestly when I think we have done the core work.

 Is It Different From Counselling or CBT?